freqtrade/freqtrade/docs/configuration.md

 | `order_time_in_force` | Configure time in force for buy and sell orders.
 [More information below](#understand-order_time_in_force).
 [Strategy Override](#parameters-in-the-strategy).
 | `exchange.name` | **Required.** Name of the exchange class to use.
 [List below](#user-content-what-values-for-exchangename).
 | `exchange.sandbox` | Use the 'sandbox' version of the exchange, where the exchange provides a sandbox for risk-free integration.
 See [here](sandbox-testing.md) in more details.
 | `exchange.key` | API key to use for the exchange.
-Only required when you are in production mode. **Keep it in secrete, do not disclose publicly.**
+Only required when you are in production mode. **Keep it in secret, do not disclose publicly.**
 | `exchange.secret` | API secret to use for the exchange.
-Only required when you are in production mode. **Keep it in secrete, do not disclose publicly.**
+Only required when you are in production mode. **Keep it in secret, do not disclose publicly.**
 | `exchange.password` | API password to use for the exchange.
-Only required when you are in production mode and for exchanges that use password for API requests. **Keep it in secrete, do not disclose publicly.**
+Only required when you are in production mode and for exchanges that use password for API requests. **Keep it in secret, do not disclose publicly.**
 | `exchange.pair_whitelist` | List of pairs to use by the bot for trading and to check for potential trades during backtesting.
 Not used by VolumePairList (see [below](#dynamic-pairlists)).
 | `exchange.pair_blacklist` | List of pairs the bot must absolutely avoid for trading and backtesting (see [below](#dynamic-pairlists)).
 | `exchange.ccxt_config` | Additional CCXT parameters passed to the regular ccxt instance.
 Parameters may differ from exchange to exchange and are documented in the [ccxt documentation](https://ccxt.readthedocs.io/en/latest/manual.html#instantiation)